 The background section of SBARR involves providing an overview of the patient, including the relevant medical details.

 Relevant medications (e.g. warfarin if the patient has presented with a bleed)

 Allergies (particularly if the allergy may impact the choice of treatment)

 Current management and the patient’s clinical response

 “Mrs Doe presented with acute onset dysarthria, left-sided limb weakness and inattention.
 Her past medical history includes a TIA in August 2017, hypercholesterolaemia and atrial fibrillation.
 She is anticoagulated with warfarin and her admission INR is 4.8.
 A CT head demonstrates an intracerebral haemorrhage in the right hemisphere with some associated mass effect and midline shift.
 We are currently administering Beriplex but the patient does appear to be becoming more drowsy.”

-This section involves communicating your objective clinical assessment of the patient including:
+The assessment part of SBARR involves communicating your objective clinical assessment of the patient including:

-“The patient currently has a NEWS score of 7 due to being bradycardic at 48bpm, hypertensive with a BP of 222/110 and only responsive to pain.
+“The patient currently has a NEWS score of 7 due to being bradycardic at 48 bpm, hypertensive with a BP of 222/110 and only responsive to pain.
 Respiratory rate and oxygen saturations are currently within normal limits.”